 Moving to the good news.
 Once you decide to sell the company stock, you would only be facing capital gains tax on the NUA and any additional gains since you moved the stock to the brokerage account.
 The NUA tax savings could make any analysis to determine the best strategy for your company stock very much worthwhile.

-Taking advantage of NUA is amplified when your company stock has a low cost basis.
-With a low cost basis, NUA allows you to take a limited tax hit now on just the basis instead of paying income tax rates on the entire position later.
+Taking advantage of NUA is amplified when your company stock has a low-cost basis.
+With a low-cost basis, NUA allows you to take a limited tax hit now on just the basis instead of paying income tax rates on the entire position later.

 Let’s take a look at an example.
 John Doe is about to retire at 60.
 His 401(k) balance includes company stock.
 The cost basis of that stock is $300,000 and has grown over his career to $1,300,000.
-John Doe has two options:

 Using NUA tax treatment

-John will distribution the stock from his 401(k) to a brokerage account.
+John will distribute the stock from his 401(k) to a brokerage account.
 He will be subject to income tax rates on the $300,000 (cost basis).
 The gain of $1,000,000 would not be taxed yet.

 When he decides to sell the stock in the brokerage account, he would be subject to capital gains rates on the $1,000,000 NUA and any additional appreciation since moving to the brokerage account.